niyatpatel23295/cmpe202-intelligame-xfer/Documentation/UserStories.md

 8. As a player, I want to have the option to purchase the lock and unlock a new level, so that I can progress faster through the game levels.

+9. As a player, I want to have variety of fruits and snacks available for my monkey to pick up with various levels of difficulty in grasping them and proportional energy contents, so that I can pick my desired fruit based on my monkey's current energy level and situation.

 [ ...
 To Be Continued ... ]

 [the following user stories are not complete and will be modified]

-9. As a player, I want to add option to player to pick from a pool of fruit / snack options with variety of energy contents and hence various levels of difficulty in grasping them.

 10. As a player, I want to add the option for user to share his/her scores on social media.